semantic-systems/coypu-EventExtraction/README.md

 ## Interactive CMD interface
 You can use the interactive command-line interface to enter tweet and retrieve the extracted event information.

-In order to do so, you must first download the pretrained (currently very shitty) event detector checkpoint from google drive, with the following command:
+In order to do so, you must first download the pretrained event detector checkpoint from google drive, with the following command:
 ```
 python stores/download.py